 The first episode tosses out some “plot” about defeating a demon soul that resides inside the cat girl for fans that want to pretend the show is more than just an ecchi harem.
 After all, the MC wants to save the girls!
 He doesn’t really want to enslave them, much like a Virginia plantation owner who writes in his will that he seeks to free his slaves at the earliest possible convenience (that being his death).
 Later, a boring side-plot ends with a fight scene to prove to the audience that they can expect some violence on top of their sex.
 Of course, the MC wipes the floor with the enemy because he is level 150 and possesses a magic-reflecting ring that would put Touma’s Imagine Breaker fist from A Certain Magical Index to shame.
 Then finally, the ED rolls with more naked girls (this time concealed by chains, yes, chains) again awaiting an uncensored DVD or Blu Ray release to boost sales.
 Game Over.

 Let’s back up though.
 Does Slave Magic have any redeeming value?
-No, but at least it tries.
+Not yet, but at least it tries.
 The show offers a number of winks at the audience that suggest a degree of self-awareness to elevate it above a gross cash grab.
 For example, the MC isn’t a simple self-insert.
 Instead, he is a vile incel that exudes hatred for a society that cannot fulfill his wishes.
 No one wants to become that person; that is the crux of the “in-” in the involuntary celibate worldview.
 Takuma then seems to operate more as an exaggerated parody of the typical isekai self-insert otaku, a Kirito from Sword Art Online taken to his logical and ideological extremes.
 Hello audience, you want to meek, pliant women?
 Well here, have two slaves, losers!
 The show isn’t as direct as that, but it at least seems conscious of the absurdity of some isekai tropes.

 Slave Magic also seems to know its niche within the genre.
 The obvious homage to Megumin’s “Explosion” spell from Konosuba sticks out in this regard.
 Much like Konosuba, Slave Magic styles itself as an isekai parody (with extreme ecchi elements) rather than a bona-fide production of the genre.
 Of course, the problem with this comparison is that Konosuba is a much, much better parody.
 Konosuba works by reframing the genre’s most common tropes with a few clever twists.
 Aqua is a graceful goddess archetype… except she is subordinated to a man the show directly compares to human garbage (Poor Kuzuma… sorry, Kazuma).
 Megumin is an overpowered mage archetype… except she can only cast one spell a day.
 Darkness is a paladin tank archetype… except she is also a masochist that seeks out the beatings she endures.